givasile/effector/docs/design.md

 are allowed inside the effect because they are semantically transparent — keyed by fit epoch, so a refit invalidates them, and they never change an answer, only its latency.
 A cache is not API surface; a stored partition would be.

+## R13 — Importance

+`importance(feature, mask=None) -> float >= 0` is the method-agnostic scalar
+measuring how much the **mean effect** of a feature varies over the data — the μ-twin of `heter_score` (which measures per-instance spread).
+It is centering-invariant (no `centering` kwarg — the signature enforces it), model-free (re-summarized from the cached local effects; the masked variant re-summarizes the subset through the same memo), and data-weighted (evaluated at the observed feature values, so dense regions count more — not a uniform grid).
+The default is the (frequency-weighted) standard deviation of the centered mean effect; ShapDP overrides it with the canonical `mean(|phi_s|)` over the (masked) instances. `importances(mask=None) -> (D,)` is the per-feature vector, warning once (R9) for feature types a method cannot explain. effector never sees `y`, so loss/permutation importance is out of scope by construction — importance here is a property of the fitted effect, not of a held-out error.